RoundBearChoi/CPP_FightingGame_2/README.md

 <br>
 (I'm running Visual Studio 2022)
 <br>
-If you can't run it, delete everything in the folder and try rebuilding.
+If you can't run it, delete everything in the VisualStudioProject folder and try rebuilding.
 <br>
 > cmake -G "Visual Studio 17 2022" -A x64 ../CMakeLists.txt